juliusfrost/BU-Registration-Bot/README.md

 *Please keep this descrete.
 The more people that use it, the less effective this will be.*

-Fill this form to get python source code
+Email me at `juliusf@bu.edu` or fill this form to get python source code
 https://goo.gl/forms/1fhgMlSXeFBAxT272

 ## Installation